 Welcome to Year 3!

-Teachers: Mrs griffin, MR LEWIS AND MRS VALENTINE
+Teachers: Mrs griffin, Miss Jackson, AND MRS VALENTINE

-This half term our topic explores the Ancient Egyptians.
-Our class text is ‘Marcy and the Riddle of the Sphinx’ by Joe Todd-Stanton.
+This half term our topic explores the Stone Age.
+Our class text is ‘Stone Age Boy’ by Satoshi Kitamura’.
 We will also be reading many non-fiction texts around this subject.

-We will be exploring measurement in maths including length, mass and volume.
-We will continue to work on our times tables developing recall of times tables 3, 4 and 8.
+We will be exploring number sense in maths including place value up to 1000, number patterns and counting in 4s and 8s.
+We will continue to work on our times tables fluency, developing recall of times tables 2, 5 and 3s.

-Our science will be focused on animals including humans.
-We will be looking at
+Our science will be focused on rocks and soils.
+We will be:

 Homework:

-All children have been issued with a ‘Century’ login which will provide the children with individualised homework based on their needs in English and maths.
+All children have been issued with a ‘Century’ login which will provide the children with individualised homework based on their needs in English, maths and science.
 Children should access this program at least once per week.
-Please speak to your class teacher if you require a further copy of any assistance.
+Please speak to your class teacher if you require a further copy or any assistance.

 Learn your times tables…